MajoGarciaMontes/FINAL-PROJECT/README.md

 1. Title: Breast cancer prediction model (Machine Lerning Algorithm). <-- **
 2. Team members: Roberto Barrón, Luis Paul Garay, Alonso Lozano and Daniel Murillo.
 3. Project description/outline:
+Project Title: Breast Cancer Diagnosis Prediction using Machine Learning and Data Visualization

+##### - Introduction
+   - Overview of the project's objective in leveraging data analytics and visualization for breast cancer diagnosis
+   - Explanation of the significance of accurate and reliable predictions in healthcare decision-making

+##### - Data Collection and Preparation
+   - Identify and gather a comprehensive dataset containing information on malign and benign tumors
+   - Extract relevant variables and clinical attributes related to breast cancer diagnosis
+   - Perform data cleaning, preprocessing, and feature engineering as needed

+##### - Machine Learning Model Development
+   - Select appropriate machine learning algorithms (e.g., logistic regression, decision trees, random forests) for classification
+   - Split the dataset into training and testing sets
+   - Train the machine learning model using the training data
+   - Evaluate and optimize the model's performance using suitable metrics and techniques (e.g., cross-validation, hyperparameter tuning)

+##### - User-Friendly Dashboard Design and Development
+   - Create an intuitive and interactive dashboard for presenting the results of the machine learning model
+   - Develop user input functionalities for entering tumor measurements and clinical attributes
+   - Incorporate data visualization techniques to provide informative and visually appealing representations of the predictions and model reliability indicators
+   - Implement a user-friendly interface that facilitates ease of use for medical professionals

+##### - Testing and Validation
+   - Conduct rigorous testing to ensure the accuracy and robustness of the machine learning model
+   - Validate the model's predictions against known ground truth values
+   - Assess the reliability indicators and performance metrics of the model

+##### - Documentation and Reporting
+   - Document the project's methodology, including data collection, model development, and dashboard design
+   - Prepare a comprehensive report summarizing the project's objectives, processes, and outcomes
+   - Provide clear instructions on how to use the developed tool and interpret the predictions

+##### - Conclusion
+   - Recap the achievements and potential impact of the project in breast cancer diagnosis
+   - Reflect on the implications and benefits of utilizing data analytics and visualization in healthcare
+   - Discuss future possibilities for expanding the project's scope or integrating additional features to enhance its utility

+Note: This project outline provides a framework for developing a machine learning-based breast cancer diagnosis prediction tool with a user-friendly dashboard.
+You can customize and expand upon it to suit the specific requirements and resources available to you.

 4. Reearch question to answer: What classification fits the patient? (benign / malignant tumor) and What is the accuracy of the classification? <--- *Question answered*
 5. Dataset to be used: Breast Cancer Wisconsin (Diagnostic) Data Set, https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data/code <--- *Dataset used*
 6. Rough breakdown of tasks: <--- *Accurate*